You want smart political talk without the meltdowns?

 What are the major differences?

-Like, for example, we just had this leak of uh a motion that they're debating the uh uh the obvious question of whether they should repeal Bro v.
+They were debating the obvious question of whether they should repeal Bro v.

-Wade, and it looks like the justices are leaning in that direction, or at least five of the nine.
+And it looks like the justices are leaning in that direction, or at least five of the nine.

-Uh, you know, Roe v.
+You know, Roe v.

 Wade was an overreaching ruling.

-Even Justice Ginsburg, before she was a Supreme Court justice, said that in the 90s that it was overreaching and wouldn't one day be overturned, and here we are, it will be overturned, according to Justice Roberts.
+Even Justice Ginsburg, before she was a Supreme Court justice, said that in the 90s, that it was overreaching.

-And in Georgia, what I've said is if I were a sitting governor, I would reconvene immediately the General Assembly to uh ban all abortions in Georgia.
+And in Georgia, what I've said is if I were a sitting governor, I would reconvene immediately the General Assembly to ban all abortions in Georgia.

 And I've asked the governor to do the same thing, to give us his commitment that he would do the same thing.